“Art should comfort the disturbed and disturb the comfortable.”

 What about email?
 Can I just send everything via email?

-A. No. The panel evaluates all applications with the same standards and if you do it, it would not be fair to someone who completed the process the right way, ya know.
+A. No. The panel evaluates all applications with the same standards and if you do it, it would not be fair to someone who completed the process the right way.

 What if I missed the deadline?

 A. You are encouraged to apply the following year if you meet the requirements.